containers/podman/docs/source/markdown/podman-create.1.md

 Note: The **-t** option is incompatible with a redirection of the Podman client standard input.

+**--tz**=*timezone*

+Set timezone in container.
+This flag takes area-based timezones, GMT time, as well as `local`, which sets the timezone in the container to match the host machine.
+See `/usr/share/zoneinfo/` for valid timezones.

 **--uidmap**=*container_uid:host_uid:amount*

 UID map for the user namespace.
 Using this flag will run the container with user namespace enabled.
 It conflicts with the `--userns` and `--subuidname` flags.